Joshua Chamberlain: Death

 Chamberlain died of his lingering wartime wounds in 1914 in Portland, Maine, at the age of eighty-five.
 He is interred at Pine Grove Cemetery in Brunswick, Maine.
 Beside him as he died was Dr. Abner O. Shaw of Portland, one of the two surgeons who had operated on him in Petersburg 50 years previously.
 A full study of his medical history strongly suggests that it was complications from the wound suffered at Petersburg that resulted in his death.
-He was the last Civil War veteran to die as a result of wounds from the war and considered by some the last casualty of the war.
+He was said to be the last Civil War veteran to die as a result of wounds from the war and considered by some the last casualty of the war, however, Brigadier General Galusha Pennypacker died in 1916 of his Civil War wounds.

 Legacy

 Chamberlain's home, located across Maine Street from the Bowdoin College campus, is now the Joshua L. Chamberlain Museum and is owned by the Pejepscot Historical Society, which maintains an extensive research collection on Chamberlain.
 Memorabilia on display include the minié ball that almost ended his life at Petersburg, his original Medal of Honor, and Don Troiani's original painting of the charge at Little Round Top.
 Tours of the home are conducted by volunteer docents from late May until mid-October.

-US Route 1A is carried across the Penobscot River between Bangor and Brewer, Maine by the Joshua Chamberlain Bridge, a two-lane steel plate girder bridge opened on November 11, 1954.
+US Route 1A is carried across the Penobscot River between Bangor and Brewer, Maine, by the Joshua Chamberlain Bridge, a two-lane steel plate girder bridge opened on November 11, 1954.

 The village of Chamberlain, Maine, in the town of Bristol, is named for him.